Blood Alcohol Concentration: Calculating BAC & Driving ImpairmentUpdated Dec. 25, 2020

 A dehydrated person will have less fluid in their body to dilute alcohol.

-Women tend to have a lower percentage of water in their body then men and as such, often end up with higher BACs than men who have consumed the same amount of alcohol.
+Women tend to have a lower percentage of water in their bodies than men and as such, often end up with higher BACs than men who have consumed the same amount of alcohol.

 Having food in your stomach when you drink can slow the absorption of alcohol into your blood.
 This effect is minor, but it does mean that a person with an empty stomach is likely to have a higher BAC than a person who has eaten prior to drinking.